Unramifiedness of Galois representations arising from Hilbert modular surfaces: Introduction

-The \emph{coherent} sheaf cohomology of $\calM_{\calO/\varpi^m}$ with coefficients in the automorphic line bundles $\omega^\kappa$ attached to paritious weights $\kappa=(k_1,\dots,k_g):\Res_{F/\QQ}\GG_{m/F}\to\GG_{m/\QQ}$ (cf. \ref{S:geometric HMF}) is naturally endowed with an action of commuting Hecke operators $T_\gothq$ parametrized by the prime ideals $\gothq$ of $F$ coprime with $p\mathcal{N}$.
-As proved in \cite{emerton-reduzzi-xiao}, Hecke eigenclasses arising from any degree of (coherent) cohomology have canonically attached pseudo-representations of $\Gal(\overline{F}/F)$ unramified outside $p\mathcal{N}$ whose Frobenii traces match the Hecke eigenvalues.
-The existence of such representations follows from classical results when the automorphic weight $\kappa$ is large enough, since the corresponding modular forms lift to characteristic zero by the ampleness of the sheaf $\omega^{\bf 1}$ on the minimal compactification of $\calM$ (here ${\bf 1}:=(1,\dots,1)$).
-On the other hand, when the weight $\kappa$ is small, such classes might not lift to characteristic zero, and Galois pseudo-representations are constructed in \emph{op.cit} by exploiting the stratification of $\calM_{\overline\FF_p}$ induced by partial Hasse invariants, and by constructing trivializations of suitable automorphic line bundles restricted to such strata.
-(We recall that the case of torsion in Betti cohomology is extensively treated in the groundbreaking work of P. Scholze \cite{PSh}).
+Let $\Sigma$ denote the set of $p$-adic embeddings of $F$.
+For each paritious weight (cf. \S\ref{S:geometric HMF}) the natural automorphic line bundle $\dot\omega^\kappa$ descends to a line bundle $\omega^\kappa$ over a certain finite quotient $\Sh$ of $\calM$, whose $\CC$-points form a (union of) connected components of the Shimura variety for $\GL_{2, F}$.
+We choose an appropriate toroidal compactifications $\calM^\tor$ and $\Sh^\tor$ of $\calM$ and $\Sh$, respectively.
+The \emph{coherent} sheaf cohomology of $\omega^\kappa$ over $\Sh_{\calO/\varpi^m}^\tor$ is naturally endowed with an action of commuting Hecke operators $T_\gothq$ parametrized by the prime ideals $\gothq \notin \calS$.
+As proved in \cite{emerton-reduzzi-xiao}, Hecke eigenclasses arising from any degree of coherent cohomology have canonically attached pseudo-representations of $G_F=\Gal(\overline{F}/F)$ unramified outside $\calS$ whose Frobenii traces match the Hecke eigenvalues.
+The existence of such representations follows from classical results when the automorphic line bundle $\omega^\kappa$ is twisted by a large enough power of $\omega^{({\bf 1}, 1)}$ with ${\bf 1}: =(1,\dots,1)$, since the corresponding modular forms lift to characteristic zero by the ampleness of $\omega^{\bf 1}$ on the minimal compactification of $\Sh$.
+On the other hand, when the weight $\kappa$ is small, such Hilbert modular forms or cohomological classes might not lift to characteristic zero, and Galois pseudo-representations are constructed in \emph{op.cit.} by exploiting the stratification of $\Sh_{\overline\FF_p}$ induced by partial Hasse invariants, and by constructing trivializations of suitable automorphic line bundles restricted to such strata.
+Our method was later generalized by \cite{boxer,goldring-kostivirta}.
+(We recall that the case of torsion in Betti cohomology is extensively treated in the groundbreaking work of Scholze \cite{PSh}).

-In \cite{CG}, F. Calegari and D. Geraghty use the (conjectural) existence and local properties of Galois representations arising from torsion in the coherent or Betti cohomology of locally symmetric spaces to prove general modularity lifting results over an arbitrary number field.
+In \cite{CG}, Calegari and Geraghty use the (conjectural) existence and local properties of Galois representations arising from torsions in the coherent or Betti cohomology of locally symmetric spaces to prove general modularity lifting results over an arbitrary number field.